What are the Family Arts Standards?

 “We are looking closely at the Standards and how we will improve our family offer post our major refurbishment.
 It has started conversations about cross-departmental working and how as an organisation we need to prioritise family working” Royal Liverpool Philharmonic

-- First, read the Family Arts Standards in full
+- First, read the Family Arts Standards in full to determine if you are ready to commit to the Standards

 - You will then receive an email confirming your registration along with the logo and brand guidelines